AK-Homberger/Alexa-Alarm-System-ESP32CAM/CodeDetails.md

 ## Storage of Photo to SPIFFS
 The e-mail library requires a photo either stored to SD or to the internal SIPFF file systen.
 We are using SIPSS in this project.
-It is therefore impotant to select a partition scheme in the Arduino IDE that support SPIFFS.
+It is therefore important to select a partition scheme in the Arduino IDE that supports SPIFFS.

 ```
 void capturePhotoSaveSpiffs( void ) {